moq-wg/moq-transport/draft-ietf-moq-transport.md

 If a stream ends gracefully in the middle of a serialized Object, terminate the session with a Protocol Violation.

-A sender SHOULD NOT open more than one multi-object stream at a time with the same stream header message type and fields.
+A publisher SHOULD NOT open more than one multi-object stream at a time with the same stream header message type and fields.